Empower Semiconductor

 In that context, it’s becoming more difficult to deliver the appropriate power over the “last inch” of the power-delivery network (PDN) that stretches over the printed circuit board (PCB) to the load itself.
 It’s the responsibility of the voltage regulator (VR) to supply large amounts of current to the load and then deliver it at the very small voltages used by the system-on-chip (SoC) to run as efficiently and reliably as possible under dynamic loading conditions.

+However, lots of obstacles stand in the way of delivering clean, stable power to the load.
+To prevent noise and ripple from interfering with the power integrity (PI) of the PDN, it’s standard practice to run at a higher voltage, which unfortunately wastes power.
 “You end up setting the supply voltage higher to account for all the dips that can happen, but if you have a smaller, tighter voltage drop, you can effectively run the load at a lower voltage,” said Mukund Krishna from Empower Semiconductor, a power chip startup.

 Empower is trying to replace traditional power-management solutions with the integrated voltage regulator (IVR).
 The IVR comprises the entire voltage regulator in a single chip.
 Since it integrates most of the magnetics and passives responsible for regulating power as it enters the point of load (POL), it can be placed very close or even underneath the processor to wring out additional power savings.

 The secret to Empower’s IVR is its speed.
-The chips can run at orders of magnitude higher frequencies, giving them faster transient response and higher bandwidth so that they can adjust the supply voltage of the load more rapidly.
+The chips can run at orders of magnitude higher frequencies, giving them a faster transient response and higher bandwidth so that they can adjust the supply voltage of the load more rapidly.

 “That speed ultimately allows the load to be more efficient,” said Krishna, Empower’s senior manager of product marketing.
-Higher frequencies also reduce the inductors and magnetics that must be placed in front of the load, allowing integration or elimination of these large, tall components.
+Higher frequencies also reduce the inductors and magnetics that must be placed in front of the load, allowing the integration or elimination of these large, tall components.

 Bolstered by more than $75 million in funding, Empower has introduced several high-density power-management ICs in the last several years.
 They’re designed to supply up to tens of watts of power.
 But the company is confident it will start hitting its stride by upgrading the IVR technology to handle power-hungry GPUs and other massive AI chips that can burn through more than 1000 W.